nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-A reference to the patient who has, or had, the problem.
+A reference to the patient who has, or had, the Problem.

 ### context ###